qt-labs/vscodeext/Development.md

 # Development Guide

-## Note

- All of the commands mentioned below should be run from the `ci-scripts` directory of the project.

 ## Build on the command line

 - Since the extension are dependent on `qt-lib`, it should be built first.